-Deborah Jakubs is the Rita DiGiallonardo Holloway University Librarian and Vice Provost for Library Affairs.
-She provides leadership in the delivery of information services that support the teaching and research of the Duke community as well as the international community of scholars.
-She administers the university's Perkins Library System, comprised of eight libraries and a state-of-the-art shelving facility.
-She also oversees the Center for Instructional Technology, and works closely with the university's Chief Information Officer and deans to ensure that the libraries are contributing fully to the teaching and research initiatives of the university.
+Deborah Jakubs is the Rita DiGiallonardo Holloway University Librarian and the Vice Provost for Library Affairs.
+She leads efforts to cultivate information services that support the teaching and research of the Duke community and the international community of scholars.
+She administers the Duke University Libraries system, comprised of six libraries and a state-of-the-art, high-density repository.
+She also oversees the Center for Instructional Technology and works closely with the university's chief information officer and deans to ensure that the libraries are contributing fully to Duke teaching and research initiatives.